On the floor of the U.S. Senate last week, Sen. Sherrod Brown railed against the announcement of GM's idling of the Lordstown facility.

 Brown's succinct words amid a Lordstown plea offered a great assessment of what we do.

 Days before that happened, on the floor of a football stadium, young men from Girard High School competed for the chance to play last night for a state title.
-(My column today was written before Saturday’s title game.)
+(They lost Saturday's title game.)

-That high-scoring, back-and-forth game last Saturday was as exciting as a game could be.
+That high-scoring, back-forth game last Saturday was as exciting as a game could be.

 Score for score, and sometimes play by play, The Vindy team was the only media in the Valley to provide critical up-to-minute coverage of this great moment in our beloved pastime.
 Thousands of people took part in that live coverage.